 The best Sonos speaker that we've tested is the Sonos Move.
 This medium-sized Bluetooth speaker is well-built and impressively portable, with a built-in handle that lets you carry it with one hand.
 It also has an IP56 rating for dust and water resistance, so it's certified to be protected against direct contact with water for up to three minutes and dust for around two to eight hours.
-It has a balanced sound profile, making it suitable for listening to a variety of audio content.
+It has a balanced sound profile suitable for listening to a variety of audio content.
 It can produce quite a deep bass, which is nice if you're a fan of bass-heavy genres like EDM or hip-hop.
 The companion app also has bass and treble adjustments so you can tweak the sound.
-It can get quite loud on its own, although there's some compression present at max volume.
-Thankfully, you can use the app to pair multiple speakers to amplify your audio.
-The app also has a Trueplay room correction feature, which adjusts the sound profile to the room's acoustics.
-Alexa and Google Assistant come built-in, and the speaker has no trouble understanding you if you're far away, though it may struggle a bit if you're in a noisy room.
+It can get quite loud, though there's some compression present at max volume.
+Also, Alexa and Google Assistant come built-in, and the speaker has no trouble understanding you if you're far away, though it may struggle a bit if you're in a noisy room.

 Unfortunately, its Bluetooth latency is high with iOS and Android devices, so it may not be well-suited for watching videos.
 However, some apps compensate for latency differently, so your results may vary.
 It also has to downmix stereo content into mono.
 That said, it's versatile and has a solid performance across the board, making it a great choice.